MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/keyconcepts-projectbudget.md

 | msdyn_accountvendor | Expense | Cost | 4 |

 Actual expense would be attempted to match to the budget line with maximum number of dimensions matched.

+  a.
 A budget line with msdyn_transactioncategory, msdyn_task, msdyn_costtype, msdyn_accountvendor defined would be attempted to be matched.

+  b.
 If there is no match, the lowest priority dimension msdyn_accountvendor would be avoided in the next pass to match against a budget line.

+  c.
 If there is no match still, the next lowest priority dimension msdyn_costtype would be avoided in the next pass to match against a budget line.

+  d.
 This continues till a unique budget line is matched or an error is encountered.

+### Budget forecast
+Budget forecast is the expected spend or revenue per budget line during the period defined in the budget line.
+Forecast would be equal to budgeted value when budget is approved.

+Forecast would be made equal to actuals if actuals are more than forecast for the budget line.
+This is the forecast would be atleast equal to actuals now.